TKKim93/sec.pytorch/README.md

 # sec.pytorch
 This repository is currently being prepared.

+This is the pytorch implementation of the ECCV 2016 paper 'Seed, Expand and Constrain: Three Principles for Weakly-Supervised Image Segmentation' (paper(https://arxiv.org/abs/1603.06098)).

 ### Acknowledgment
-The implementation is heavily refer to the python implementation of DeepLab-ResNet [isht7/pytorch-deeplab-resnet](https://github.com/isht7/pytorch-deeplab-resnet) and public code of Seed, Expand, Constrain [https://github.com/kolesman/SEC](https://github.com/kolesman/SEC)
+The implementation is heavily refer to the python implementation of DeepLab-ResNet ([isht7/pytorch-deeplab-resnet](https://github.com/isht7/pytorch-deeplab-resnet)) and the public code of Seed, Expand, Constrain ([https://github.com/kolesman/SEC](https://github.com/kolesman/SEC)).

 ### Dependency preparation
 1. Python packages: